2019 St. Louis Cardinals season: Season summary

-After another win against the Arizona Diamondbacks, the Cardinals would close out a 6 game winning streak and end up losing the next two games of the series.
-Meanwhile, the Milwaukee Brewers were on a 6 game winning streak and had clinched a playoff berth.
+After another win against the Arizona Diamondbacks, the Cardinals would close out a 6-game winning streak and end up losing the next two games of the series.
+Meanwhile, the Milwaukee Brewers were on a 6-game winning streak and had clinched a playoff berth.
 Going into the final 3-game series of the season against the Chicago Cubs again, the Brewers were one game behind first place.
 The Cardinals would lose the first game, but the Brewers would as well.
 The second game the Cardinals would lose as well extending their losing streak to 4, but the Brewers also lost theirs.
-In the final game of the season, the Cardinals would beat the Cubs 9-0 with Jack Flaherty pitching 7 innings and only allowing 2 hits.
+In the final game of the season, the Cardinals would beat the Cubs 9–0 with Jack Flaherty pitching 7 innings and only allowing 2 hits.
 The Brewers would lose their game, but it didn't matter as the Cardinals clinched the division and would go to the postseason.
-They ended the month 15-12 for a final record of 91-71, which was the lowest amount of wins out of any first place team.
+They ended the month 15-12 for a final record of 91–71, which was the lowest number of wins out of any first place team.